AlishaMahanty/AtliQ-FMCG-Enterprise-Analytics-SQL/README.md

 ## 💡 Key Learnings:

 - Translating business problem statements into SQL solutions
-- Designing reusable and scalable queries using views and procedures
+- Designing reusable and scalable queries using views and stored procedures
 - Understanding how Finance, Sales, and Supply Chain analytics connect
 - Structuring SQL projects in an enterprise-friendly way